 Voices21C performing "The Listening" live at the ACDA conference in Rochester, New York, March 6, 2020.

-If you're interested in "The Listening" sheet music for your choir, click here to find out how to peruse the score.
+If you're interested in "The Listening" sheet music for your choir, click here for the perusal score or email Cheryl to discuss.

 Exclusive vocal mix, project updates, and insights from composer Cheryl B. Engelhardt are available.

 Your email is safe from spam and will never be sold.

 Members and friends of VOICES 21C (Boston), Concinnity (CT), Ember (NYC), ConVal High School Select Choir (NH), and the In The Key Of Success musician community, are singing in this project.
 Many singers joined the leadership team for virtual zoom discussions about the piece, its origins, and its impact, both personal and cultural.
 [THE LISTENING CHOIR]